 2. I prioritise travelling in my budget

-Although I don’t count every single dollar I spend any more (I used to do so when I had my student loan to pay back but still wanted to travel a lot), I think having a budget helps to prioritise how/on what to spend money.
+I used to count every single dollar I spent when I had my student loan to pay back but still wanted to travel a lot.
+I no longer do it, but I think having a budget helps to prioritise how/on what to spend money.
+If you record everything you spend for a few months, you’ll get a better idea of where your money goes and where you may be able to save.

-I compare my lifestyle with many people around me to find differences that allow me to have a higher travel budget.
+I compared my lifestyle with many people around me to find differences that allow me to have a higher travel budget.

 If your goal is to prioritise travelling in your life, there are a few things in your habits you may want to change to increase your travel budget:

-- Do you need a flat that big?
-Or new equipment for your flat? – with the Internet, it is now effortless to find second-hand equipment and furniture.
+- Do you need a flat that big or could you lower your rent?
+Or new equipment for your flat? – with Facebook Marketplace or Gumtree, it is now effortless to find second-hand equipment and furniture.
 Save: $100/month

 - Do you really need this new shirt?
 Or these new shoes? – I don’t like shopping, so that’s not an effort for me to save in this category!
 Save: $50/month

 - Can you cut your mobile phone bill to less than $20/month? – We often pay much more for our phone than what we use.
-Turn on the wi-fi when possible and check the tariffs of low-cost providers.
+Turn on the wi-fi when possible and check the tariffs of low-cost providers (in Australia, I use Vaya).
 Save: $15/month

 - How do you do your grocery shopping? – Plan less (or more) to buy products when they are cheaper, not when you want (or need) them.
 Save: $30/month